vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 that influence, if used for the good of your country, would have been instrumental in bringing about a great deal of happiness for those very people whose cause you espouse.
-Ten years ago you were con- victed and the Court dealt most leniently with you and the Crown dealt still more kindly with you.
+Ten years ago you were con###victed and the Court dealt most leniently with you and the Crown dealt still more kindly with you.
 * * * It seems to me that it must be a diseased mind, a most perverted intellect, that could say that